-You could try rebooting your internet box to remedy the problem.
+You could try rebooting your internet box and/or WiFi router to remedy the problem.
 If this doesn't work, try restarting the device to which you're attempting to connect.

 It is important to test other applications that use an internet connection (i.e. e-mail, instant messagers, games, etc.).
 This will help determine if the problem is with the Internet as a whole or only a few applications.

 To confirm that the problem does not come from the DNS, take the following steps.
 If you are under Windows 10, 8, or 7, try typing [Windows + R]